accessibility help | site map | graphics version | text version

-The museum tells the fascinating and sometimes gruesome story of needle making in Victorian times.
 The Mill is a listed building which houses original water powered machinery.
 Models and recreated scenes and an audio trail provide a vivid illustration of how needles were once made, and how Redditch came to dominate the world needle trade.

 The middle floor is used as the temporary exhibition space for our varied exhibition programme.